lukastoenne/proposal-2.8/source/caching.rst

    .. todo:: linking issues are ignored here, everything assumed to be local, no proxies needed!

-   a) Geometry (mesh) component is created by the user.
-(Geo component is by default initialized as the Mesh data block pointed to by ob->data)
+   a) Geometry (mesh) component is default for mesh objects (or created by the user).
+Geo component is by default initialized as the Mesh data block pointed to by ob->data.

       .. image:: /images/placeholder.png